Azure/azure-powershell/src/Storage/Storage.Management/help/Start-AzStorageBlobIncrementalCopy.md

 ```

 ### -CloudBlob
 CloudBlob object from Azure Storage Client library.
-You can create it or use Get-AzureStorageBlob cmdlet.
+You can create it or use Get-AzStorageBlob cmdlet.

 ```yaml
 Type: Microsoft.WindowsAz.Storage.Blob.CloudPageBlob